MFarabi619/PatronPal/README.md

 How we built it:

 We built it using a front-end built with HTML, CSS, with tailwind framework.
 The back-end was built through Flask and Python.

-Challenges we ran into
+Challenges we ran into:

-Accomplishments that we're proud of
+Accomplishments that we're proud of:

-What we learned
+What we learned:

 We dived deeper into how to use tailwind and integrate Flask and other products together.

-What’s next for PatronPal
+What’s next for PatronPal:

 Calculating how to split up the “pie” using more metrics so that it could be better reflective of what the user would want to pay each creator if they had the time to allocate their dollars.